facephi/sdk-mobile-documentation/android_versioned_docs/version-2.2.X/Video_Id_Component.md

 Indicates if you want to show the complete initial tutorial.
 If not, a progress indicator will be shown.

+#### 5.1.7. timeoutServerConnection

+Timeout in ms for server response.

+#### 5.1.8. timeoutFaceDetection

+Timeout in ms to detect if there is a face and start recording.

+#### 5.1.9. camera

+Camera with which the process is to be carried out: FRONT, BACK

 ---

 ## 6. Component use